zjdgx/tylermcginnis.github.io/pages/articles/2017-01-03-react-interview-questions/index.md

 }
 ```

-If you're not familiar with the *render callbacks* pattern, this will look a little strange.
+If you're not familiar with the *render callback* pattern, this will look a little strange.
 In this pattern, a component receives a function as its child.
 Take notice of what's inside the opening and closing `<Twitter>` tags above.
 Instead of another component as you've probably seen before, the *Twitter* component's child is a function.
 What this means is that in the implementation of the *Twitter* component, we'll need to treat *props.children* as a function.

 Here's how I went about solving it.